 - In a heavy medium saucepan, place the whole milk and fennel flowers over medium heat.
 Bring to a simmer, turn off and allow the milk to extract the essence of the fennel flowers for 15-minutes.
 Remove the flowers.

 - With the egg yolks in a large metal bowl, pour a slow stream of the warm milk mixture into the yolks while whisking continuously.
 Whisk in the heavy cream.
 Transfer this mixture back to the saucepan over medium-low heat and bring to a low simmer, while whisking, taking care not to scramble the egg yolks.

 - Continue until the mixture coats the back of a spoon and the instant-read thermometer reads 160 degrees.
 Remove from the stove and whisk in the honey, and liquor.

-- Pour mixture through a fine-mesh sieve into a large bowl, cover with plastic wrap and chill for 30-minutes.
+- Pour mixture through a fine-mesh sieve into a large bowl, whisk in the fennel pollen, cover with plastic wrap and chill for 30-minutes.

 - Transfer the chilled custard to an ice cream machine, following the manufacturer's instructions and churn the ice cream until firm, about 20-minutes.